Wuhan Botanical Garden

-The Wuhan Botanical Garden was created in 1956.
-It opened to the public two years later.
-The garden is one of China's three research-oriented botanical gardens.
-The garden was established to develop and maintain plant collections for purposes of display, conservation, education and research.
+Established in 1956, and opened to the public in 1958, WBG is one of China's three research-oriented botanical gardens and houses a collection of more than 4000 species of flora.
+It conducts public education programs to raise awareness about plant life and biodiversity amongst the general public.
+The garden was founded to develop and maintain plant collections for display, conservation, education, and research, contributing to ecological preservation and sustainable agriculture in China.